Warnings: gore, murder.

 Wen Ning tore his head from his neck with no more effort than he used to carry Luo Fanghua’s fabrics in his arms or play hand games with Wen Yuan.

-He felt only from afar as an arm wound around his front, as he was held to someone else’s body and made to take flight.
+He felt only from afar as an arm wound around his front, and was held to someone else’s body and made to take flight.
 Cold wind slapped at his face and the field of death below him vanished, Wen Ning staring in his direction in beatitude.

 This fleeting awareness of his own body did not last long.
-Soon enough his lungs constricted and forced him to take in air, to smell the bitter scent of trees.
+Soon enough, his lungs constricted, forcing him to take in air and smell the bitter scent of trees.
 His back knocked against wide shoulders, his skin shivered and crawled everywhere the arms held him.